Wales tours for seniors.

 FAQs

-Wales has a single time zone, Greenwich mean time.
-The nation observes daylight saving time from the last Sunday in March to the last Sunday in October.
+Wales operates on Greenwich Mean Time throughout the year, with daylight saving time in effect from the last Sunday in March to the last Sunday in October.

 If you’re on an Odyssey tour, we take care of tipping so you don’t need to give it a second thought.
 However, in your free time, or if travelling independently, it’s essential that you make sure you tip an appropriate amount for services, as is the case throughout much of Europe.
 It’s customary to tip 10-15% of the bill at restaurants, or 1 to 3 GBP at a more casual establishment.
 It’s polite to round a bill up to the nearest whole figure or leave the change when buying drinks.
 It’s also customary to tip 10% in taxis, and leave a note or two with hotel porters and concierges.